fleschutz/PowerShell/Docs/play-mp3.md

 ## play-mp3.ps1 - Plays a MP3 sound file

-This script plays a sound file in .MP3 file format.
+This PowerShell script plays a sound file in .MP3 file format.

 ## Parameters
 ```powershell